-YMCA Programs comply with State and Federal data privacy laws.
-Information gathered from the registration and medical forms is shared only with the after school staff in order to serve your child properly.
+YMCA Preschool programs comply with State and Federal data privacy laws.
+Information gathered from the registration and medical forms is shared only with the after school staff in order to swerve your child properly.
 Information regarding families who are funded through financial assistance is shared only with the Administrative Staff.